petrvanblokland/Xierpa3/README.md

  	methods and an item id when searching for a specific record.
 There are adapters for Blurb text, for database access, XML file parsing, etc.
- * Attributes define values that are often used and need some kind of behavior, depending on the type of the value and type of the output channel.
+ * Attributes define values that are often used and need some kind of behavior, depending on the type of the value and type of the output channel, such as Shadow() and Gradient().

 -----------------------------------------------------------------------------